Concepts → Data Retention

 Overview

 Data retention refers to the practice of maintaining data for a specific period.
-Starting 2024.7.x, Incorta has introduced new table-level settings for schema managers to control better the data stored on disk based on predefined criteria.
-This feature promotes efficient data management, improves performance, and optimizes resource and disk space usage.
+Starting 2024.7.0, Incorta has introduced new table-level settings for schema managers to better control the data stored on disk based on predefined criteria.
+This feature allows schema managers to specify criteria for keeping or deleting data on the shared storage, promoting efficient data management, improving performance, and optimizing resource and disk space usage.

 Data retention policies can apply only to physical schema tables and materialized views (MVs).
-A purge job is required to remove data not meeting the retention criteria.
+A purge job is required to remove data that does not meet the retention criteria.

 Creating a data retention policy